retroenv/retrogolib/README.md

     ├─ assert           test assertion helpers
-    ├─ buildinfo        show version info that is embedded in the binary ├─ nes/             NES common types and helpers
+    ├─ buildinfo        show version info that is embedded in the binary ├─ log              fast and structured logging based on slog ├─ nes/             NES common types and helpers